History of the Republican People's Party: Democratization

-A general election was held in Turkey on 21 July 1946 – the first multi-party elections in the country's history.
-The result was a victory for the Republican People's Party, which won 395 of the 465 seats, amid criticism that the election did not live up to democratic standards.
-However, four years later, Turkey's first free general election was held on 14 May 1950 and led to the CHP losing power to the Democrat Party (DP) led by Celal Bayar. İnönü presided over a peaceful transition of power, after which Bayar became the third president of Turkey while Adnan Menderes became prime minister.
-The 1950 elections marked the end of the CHP's last majority government.
-The party has not been able to regain a parliamentary majority in any subsequent election.
+A free and fair general election was held in 1950 that led to the CHP losing power to the DP. İnönü presided over a peaceful transition of power, but stayed on as CHP leader.
+The 1950 election marked the end of the CHP's last majority government.
+The party has not been able to regain a parliamentary majority in any subsequent election since.